 Ingredients

-- 1-2 large cloves of garlic, peeled and cut in half
+- 2 cloves garlic peeled and cut in half

 - Extra virgin olive oil for brushing and drizzling